wowiamhere/angular-cli-example/README.md

 - *selector*
     +  **< app-root>< /app-root>**
-        - this is the DOM tag that will appear in the main view.
+        - this is the DOM tag to be used in the **`src/index.html`** file where the contents of this component will be displayed
+        - every [Angular2] app has a main (root) component
     + it will display all the contents of the .html file that pertains to this component
     + the contents of the **.html file** can be manipulated from this component file *(app.component.ts)*
 - *templateUrl*